DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 Unless you do consulting or freelancing, chances are that you will have to deal repeatedly with evolving code in the same project over the years.
 Even if you jump from project to project, chances are you land into existing projects where there's some code written some time ago.

-It's in longer-term projects that [software rot][rot] happens faster.
-A successful application will face this earlier than expected, and in the fast-paced market of Mobile applications, every year Apple is renovating and ruthlessly changing the  Operating System where our code lives.
-It requires non-trivial amount of work to keep up with changes, while still producing code for our users.
+In longer projects [software rot][rot] stays and the team needs to deal with it.
+A successful application will face this earlier than expected, and in the fast-paced market of mobile applications, every year Apple is renovating and ruthlessly changing the  Operating System where our code lives.
+It requires non-trivial amount of work to keep up with changes, while still delivering improvements and features for our users.

-I've worked in teams where those questions were often raised:
+I've worked in teams where these questions were often raised:

 - How do we keep modernising our code, while maintaining backwards compatibility for our users?
 - What techniques can be use to keep moving fast, while still supporting older OS versions?